How to Create a Local Ubuntu Package Cache with Apt-Cacher-NG

 Install apt-cacher-ng in Ubuntu

-After installation completes, the apt-cacher-ng will start automatically.
-Now open and edit the cache-ng configuration file located under ‘/etc/apt-cacher-ng‘ directory.
+After installation is completed, the apt-cacher-ng will start automatically.
+Now open and edit the cache-ng configuration file located under the ‘/etc/apt-cacher-ng‘ directory.

 Open Apt Cache Configuration File